Drug Crime Attorneys in Melrose, MA

 One aspect of Massachusetts law that makes penalties for drug crimes so strict is the fact that the state will apply minimum mandatory drug sentencing laws in cases that require a specific sentence to be imposed.
 These sentences must be handed down by the court even if the judge feels that the penalty is too severe.
 Sentencing guidelines in Massachusetts greatly depend on the type of drug that is involved as well as the quantity.

 Even if you are arrested with drugs that are solely meant for your personal use, depending on the quantity, you could easily be charged with drug trafficking.
 It is in your best interest to obtain legal representation as soon as possible if you have been charged with a drug crime in Massachusetts.
+Contact Martino Law Group, LLC today to speak with an experienced attorney to help you with your drug charges.

 What Elements Must be Present in Order to Prove a Drug Crime?